-This post about how to eat gluten-free at Bonefish Grill is sponsored by Nima Sensor and contains affiliate links.
-Please read my disclosures here.
+This post details how to go about eating gluten-free at Bonefish Grill and contains affiliate links.
+Please read my disclosures.

 The Bonefish Grill is a casual dining seafood restaurant chain with more than 200 locations in 28 states.
 I decided to research the Bonefish Grill’s gluten-free menu for this article, as well as test the food for hidden with my Nima Sensor.